 Dollar for dollar, updating your door hardware makes a bigger impact on your home than many other afternoon projects.

-Anyway, given that there are five of us living here with all sorts of schedules and such, we wanted to update our front door hardware to something that not only looked good but something that would also make life easier.
+One of the best things we did at this house was to change our exterior door hardware to keyless entry.
 This is why we chose the Schlage TouchTM Keyless Touchscreen Deadbolt with coordinating handles and knobs.

 Of course, as a designer, I like things to coordinate.
 So, when the deadbolt is changed, the rest of the hardware needs to change too.